Ziaeemehr/JITCSIM/README.md

 Check `JITC*DE` [documentation](https://jitcode.readthedocs.io/en/latest/) for more details.

-The JiTCSim documentation in pdf is available [here](https://github.com/Ziaeemehr/JITCSIM/raw/master/docs/jitcsim.pdf).
+The JiTCSim [documentation](https://ziaeemehr.github.io/JITCSIM/) page or [pdf](https://github.com/Ziaeemehr/JITCSIM/raw/master/docs/jitcsim.pdf) file.

 For a quick review of what you can use **jitcsim** for, look at the [notebooks](https://github.com/Ziaeemehr/JITCSIM/tree/master/jitcsim/examples/notebooks).